WP3 Market recognition as a hybrid device

 Scottish Energy Minister, Fergus Ewing MSP, learning more about FPP

-FPP A/S and Ltd has started engagement with several organisations which either directly or indirectly influence policy within the UK energy market with a view to identifying and understanding the issues that surround both floating wind generally and hybrid devices.
+During the project FPP initiated engagement with several organisations which either directly or indirectly influence policy within the UK energy market with a view to identify and understand the issues that surround both floating wind generally and hybrid devices.
 Some of these issues surround technology specific tariffs, metering requirements, seabed lease restrictions and EIA requirements.